-We stayed at an Airbnb in Kirkwall (you can up to $40 off your first stay by clicking this link) but there some budget hotels available.
+One great option for accommodation in Orkney is Airbnb such as this private cottage in central Kirkwall, however, there are also a number of hotels and hostels.
 Orkney is, however, a small island so we do recommend booking accommodation in advance as the good places go quickly.

 Best Budget Option: Kirkwall Youth Hostel

 Located in the biggest town on the Mainland island of Orkney, Kirkwall Youth Hostel is a great budget option on the islands.
 They offer both dorm beds and private rooms and come with high ratings, is very clean, and has a great and helpful staff.
 Click here to see the latest prices for Kirkwall Youth Hostel!

 Best Mid-Range Option: Heatherlea